 A public execution was held for Marsh.
-The sombre event was broadcast all around the world.
+The sombre event was broadcast to Sabaody Archipelago and written about all around the world.
 The Soaring Pirates yearned to rescue their captain, but their promise to him to not do so stayed their rage.
 An era of piracy and adventure postponed for centuries was awakened by Marsh’s final words.

 "They take my life for they fear what I could have done after finding it.
 Change the world!
 Find that treasure!
 Find One Piece!"